intel/iot-js-api/api/ocf/README.md

 - `platform` is an [`OcfPlatform`](#ocfplatform) object that represents properties of the platform that hosts the current device.

 The Client API implements CRUDN (Create, Retrieve, Update, Delete, Notify) functionality,
-  * enabling remote access to resources in the network,
+  * enabling remote access to resources on the network,
   * enabling listening to presence notifications in the OCF network. and
-  * implementing discovery for platforms, devices and resources in the OCF network.
+  * implementing discovery for platforms, devices and resources on the OCF network.

-The Server API implements the functionality to serve CRUDN requests in a device.
+The Server API implements the functionality to serve CRUDN requests on a device.
 It also provides the means to register and unregister resources, to notify of resource changes, and to enable and disable presence functionality on the device.

 Structures
 ----------